Shokunin Studio Shokunin Studio

 1. It is impossible for “AI” or robots to do tasks that require the level of dexterity and flexibility that only the human mind and musculoskeletal system can pull off, even ChatGPT says it would be impossible.
 In real life, unlike science fiction, robots need a degree of bulk to be stable and are not good at self maintenance.
 AI, being software, will always be buggy and the more tasks you try to teach a system the more buggy and resource hungry it becomes.
 If robots and AI could displace significant numbers of workers it would come with reduced reliability, reduced dexterity and increased unpredictability in many fields.

 2. Microsoft, Meta and Google are talking up a big game about AI, but just take a look at the state of their platforms and Windows 11’s bloated and buggy condition.
 Google and YouTube are happy to host fake and scam ads so their moderation tools are failing to detect wrongful activity, unless they are allowing it.
 Instagram is infested with bots and sex pests - their AI moderation doesn’t protect users.
 Windows 11 still randomly crashes, looks like it was designed by a 12 year old in Microsoft Paint and users are already trying to uninstall or remove the Bing Chat bloat.
 That’s an operating system under development for almost five decades and it is a mess, so it’s not hard to imagine how bloated and buggy their future Godputer would be like in practice.
-Keep it far away from military bases and defence departments.
+There will also be issues somewhere and expectations will come back down to reality.

 3. The people making such claims don’t have domain expertise of all the jobs and sectors they are talking about.
 They are salesmen, newsletter shills and report writers who attach themselves to whatever the latest trend is.
 Some of them were raised by house servants or at the top of a caste system, so they never learned to respect working people anyway.
 If their reports and posts are super optimistic and buzzwordy, and if they fail to mention the technical limitations and implementation problems of any new technologies, it’s because they don’t really know what they’re talking about.
 They’re no different to Deepak Chopra talking about quantum physics.